cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/essay-2.md

 Excellent papers can be written adopting all kinds of positions on the question.
 We are interested in how well you articulate your thesis and defend it using specific evidence and examples.

-- John Heilbron, “The earliest missionaries of the Copenhagen spirit,” Revue d’Histoire des Sciences 38, no. 3 (1985): 194-230.
+- John Heilbron, “The earliest missionaries of the Copenhagen spirit,” *Revue d’Histoire des Sciences* 38, no. 3 (1985): 194–230.
-- David Cassidy, “Heisenberg, uncertainty, and the quantum revolution,” Scientific American 266 (May 1992): 106-102.
+- David Cassidy, “Heisenberg, uncertainty, and the quantum revolution,” *Scientific American* 266 (May 1992): 106–102.
-- A. Kozhevnikov and O. Novik, “Analysis of informational ties dynamics in early quantum mechanics (1925-1927),” Acta Historiae Rerum Naturalium Necnon Technicarum 20 (1989): 115-159.
+- A. Kozhevnikov and O. Novik, “Analysis of informational ties dynamics in early quantum mechanics (1925–1927),” *Acta Historiae Rerum Naturalium Necnon Technicarum* 20 (1989): 115–159.
-- Helge Kragh, “Quantum jumps,” in Kragh, Quantum Generations: A History of Physics in the Twentieth Century (Princeton: Princeton University Press, 1999), 155-173.
+- Helge Kragh, “Quantum jumps,” in Kragh, *Quantum Generations: A History of Physics in the Twentieth Century* (Princeton: Princeton University Press, 1999), 155–173.
-- Silvan Schweber, “The young John Clarke Slater and the development of quantum chemistry,” Historical Studies in the Physical and Biological Sciences 20 (1990): 339-406.
+- Silvan Schweber, “The young John Clarke Slater and the development of quantum chemistry,” *Historical Studies in the Physical and Biological Sciences* 20 (1990): 339–406.
-- Stanley Coben, “The scientific establishment and the transmission of quantum mechanics to the United States, 1919-1932,” American Historical Review 76 (April 1971): 442-466.
+- Stanley Coben, “The scientific establishment and the transmission of quantum mechanics to the United States, 1919–1932,” *American Historical Review* 76 (April 1971): 442–466.
-- Kenji Ito, “The Geist in the Institute: The production of quantum physicists in 1930s Japan,” in Pedagogy and the Practice of Science: Historical and Contemporary Perspectives (Cambridge: MIT Press, 2005), 151-183.
+- Kenji Ito, “The Geist in the Institute: The production of quantum physicists in 1930s Japan,” in *Pedagogy and the Practice of Science: Historical and Contemporary Perspectives* (Cambridge: MIT Press, 2005), 151–183.